Miccighel/MichaelSoprano/content/post/social-computing-2020_2021/index.md

 ## Aims

 The aim of the course is to provide to the student the foundational knowledge and the practical skills concerning the area of social informatics.
-The course discusses both the so-called Social Media (Facebook, Twitter, etc.) and the Crowdsourcing phenomenon.
+The course discusses both the so-called Social Media (
+Facebook, Twitter, etc.)and the Crowdsourcing phenomenon.
 In the first case, social behavior is supported by computational systems; in the second case, computational systems are supported by social behavior.
 The course deals with conceptual topics, theoretical foundations, and practical applications.

 ## Table of Contents

-My contribution to the course consisted in teaching practical applications of the concepts outlined by prof. Stefano Mizzaro for a total of 6 lectures (12 hours).
-The course's language is Italian.
+I contributed to the course by teaching practical applications of the concepts outlined by Professor Stefano Mizzaro in a total of 6 lectures (12 hours).
+Additionally, I assigned course assignment to the students.
+The course is conducted in Italian.

 - **Lesson 1**: [Twitter API: Introduzione & Richiami](https://www.dropbox.com/s/m71dwyjtk3uimvv/SC_MS_1_Twitter_API_Intro_Ric.pptx?dl=0)
 - **Lesson 2**: [Twitter API: Tweepy & Requests](https://www.dropbox.com/s/qmei4q5rauxqaxv/SC_MS_2-Twitter_API_Tweepy_Req.pptx?dl=0)